 - 3xx status codes – redirection

 A web server responds with a 1xx HTTP status code in the response when the received request is under processing by the server and these codes are kind of acknowledgement to the client.

 1xx response typically consists of a HTTP status line, a header and is terminated by an empty line.
-1xx status codes are only defined in version HTTP/1.1 and not supported by HTTP/1.0 hence, web servers should not respond with 1xx code to an HTTP/1.0 client.
+1xx status codes are only defined in version HTTP/1.1 and not supported by the previous HTTP/1.0 version.
+Hence, web servers should not respond with 1xx code to an HTTP/1.0 client.

 100 – Continue

 The server sends a code “100 – Continue” response to indicate that the part of the request is received and the client can continue sending the remaining request.
 Normally client first sends a request header along with a statement “Expect: 100-continue” and receives the 100 status code from server to proceed sending the request body.

 The “expect” statement in the initial request is used to avoid sending the further request body in case of initial request header itself is rejected by the server.
 In this case server responds with “417 – Expectation Failed” and the client should stop sending the further request body.